 Philadelphia Intersectional Car Collisions Lawyer

 The Federal Highway Administration reports approximately 2.5 Million intersection accidents each year.
 In fact, 40% of all collisions between motor vehicles involve intersections, making them the second most common type of crash after Rear-End Collisions.
-50% of serious injuries and 20% of fatalities occur because of intersection crashes.
-What’s more, approximately 165,000 intersection crashes occur because of Red Light runners.
+50% of serious injuries and 20% of fatalities happen due to of intersection crashes.
+What’s more, roughly 165,000 intersection crashes occur because of Red Light runners.

 In general, these collisions are due to the very nature of intersections which is the location where two or more roads come together.
 The actions of drivers, including left turns, right turns and disregard for traffic lights or Stop Signs controlling direction of travel through an intersection creates a greater opportunity for collisions.